microsoft/microsoft-bonsai-api/README.md

 [house-energy](https://github.com/microsoft/microsoft-bonsai-api/tree/main/Python/samples/house-energy) - Control the temperature inside of a house according to the desired set temperatures just like a thermostat.

-[quanser-qube](https://github.com/microsoft/microsoft-bonsai-api/tree/main/Python/samples/quanser-qube) - Control the Quanser Qube servo device to swing up and balance an inverted pendulum.

 [quanser-qube](https://github.com/microsoft/microsoft-bonsai-api/tree/main/Python/samples/quanser-qube) - Simulation of the real hardware, academic learning tool: Quanser Qube.
-Balancing an inverted pendulum with a rotary base.
+Swing Up and Balancing an inverted pendulum with a rotary base.

 [house-energy](https://github.com/microsoft/microsoft-bonsai-api/tree/main/Python/samples/house-energy) - Simulator for controlling the temperature inside of a house to a desired temperatures, just like a thermostat.